IBM/rpg-genai-data/docs/pages/task/explain_procedure.md

 5. #### Dependencies

 ##### Programs and Services
-These are external programs or API that the module calls or interacts with to perform specific tasks.
+These are external programs or API that the procedure calls or interacts with to perform specific tasks.
 Example:
 | Component Name        | Type              | Description                                                                 |
 |-----------------------|-------------------|-----------------------------------------------------------------------------|